The Columbus Campus is closed: More

 Joe Brown (Adjunct Faculty)

 Joe Brown graduated from New Albany High School in 1988.
 During his senior year in high school he began volunteering for Plain Township Fire Department.
 He completed EMT school in 1989, and graduated from Franklin County Firefighters/Grant Medical Center's Paramedic Program in 1991.
 In June of 1991 he became a fulltime firefighter at Plain Township.
 He was promoted to lieutenant in 1995 and captain in 2004.
-He currently serves as the department's EMS Coordinator.
+He currently serves as a Battalion Chief.
 Joe has also worked at Mount Carmel East and Children's Hospital emergency departments, and was a 9-1-1 dispatcher for New Albany Police Department, which dispatched fire and EMS for Plain and Jefferson Township Fire Departments.
 He completed the Ohio Fire Executive program in 2004, and obtained his Associates Degree from Columbus State in 2009.
 Joe began working for Columbus State as a preceptor in 1993.
 He currently is an instructor for the EMT-B and paramedic class, and teaches the Fire Company Officer I class.

 Bob Dickson (Adjunct Faculty/Field Clinical Coordinator)